scienceuntangled/sui18n/README.md

 sui_shinymod_ui(id = "something")
 ```

-to insert the language selector UI element at an appropriate place in
+to insert the language selector UI element at an appropriate spot in the
-the UI.
+UI.

 Then in your server function: